Become a Schnauzer Foster Parent

-MSRNT depends on Fosters to house our rescued dogs we have no shelter or facility.
-Without fosters, there is no rescue program!
+MSRNT depends on its Fosters to house and care for our rescued dogs.
+We have no shelter or facility—dogs are fostered in loving private homes.
+Without foster parents, there is no rescue program!
 To find out more about fostering for MSRNT go to our Foster Page.
 If you have already decided that you are ready to open your home and temporarily foster one of these wonderful, deserving Schnauzers please fill out the volunteer application.

 So what does a foster parent do?
 At MSRNT, the foster parent plays several major roles: